garybgenett/gary-os/README.md

   mount -o remount,size=6144m /.overlay
   ```

-It is strongly advised to at least skim through the [Funtoo Installation Guide]
+It is strongly advised to at least skim through the [Gentoo Installation Guide]
 or the [Gentoo Installation Guide].
 GaryOS aims to simplify the process, and is
 not meant to supplant all understanding of it.